markt-de/puppet-galera/README.md

 * Puppet 6 or higher
 * [puppetlabs/mysql](https://github.com/puppetlabs/puppetlabs-mysql) and other soft dependencies
 * A [supported version](#os-and-cluster-compatibility) of Codership Galera (MySQL), MariaDB or Percona XtraDB Cluster
+* `nmap` is required for the cluster bootstrap functionality

 ## Usage